cedlemo/topinambour/README.md

 ### Copying:

-Copyright 2015-2016 Cédric Le Moigne
+Copyright 2015-2016 Cedric Le Moigne

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by